What Are The Most Substantial Damages Awarded In A Malpractice Settlement?

 Pain and suffering damages are usually the most substantial damages in medical malpractice settlements because they are often calculated by applying a multiplier to the grand total of your economic damages.

 An experienced medical malpractice lawyer will have a system in place that allows them to judge the severity of your pain and suffering.
-They will then allocate it a number based on the severity, usually between 1 and 5, and multiply your economic damages by this number.
+They will then allocate it a number based on the severity, usually between one and five, and multiply your economic damages by this number.

-For example, if your injuries are going to heal relatively quickly but have left you in a lot of pain while you recover, the multiplier may be a 2.
+For example, if your injuries are going to heal relatively quickly but have left you in a lot of pain while you recover, the multiplier may be two.

-If your injuries have been painful and will take a long time to heal and have left you with scars and disfigurement, the multiplier may be a 3.
+If your injuries have been painful, will take a long time to heal and have left you with scars and disfigurement, the multiplier may be three.

-If your injuries have left you with a disability, lifelong pain, and injuries that will never heal, the multiplier may be a 5.
+If your injuries have left you with a disability, lifelong pain and injuries that will never heal, the multiplier may be five.

-This usually occurs when they have failed to follow the standards of medical malpractice they have been taught to adhere to, or they have failed to act with the due care and attention their patients deserve.
+This usually occurs when they have failed to follow the standards of medical malpractice they have been taught to adhere to or when they have failed to act with the due care and attention their patients deserve.

 In negligence cases, it must be proven that the behavior of the responsible party was not the behavior of a “reasonable” individual.
 If another reasonable medical provider would have acted differently in the same circumstances, then it can be argued that they acted negligently.

-Four Elements to Prove in a Medical Malpractice Cases
+Four Elements To Prove In A Medical Malpractice Case

 Proving the four elements of negligence is crucial in order for your case to be valid.
 If your attorney cannot prove the following four elements, they may struggle to negotiate a settlement.

 The first element to prove in any negligence case is that the at-fault party owed the victim a duty of care at the time of the incident.
-A duty of care is a legal obligation to act in a reasonable manner so that they protect the health and wellbeing of another party.
+A duty of care is a legal obligation to act in a reasonable manner so that it protects the health and well-being of another party.
 You assume a duty of care whenever you get behind the wheel of your car, and business owners assume a duty of care to their customers.

 All medical providers automatically assume a duty of care to their patients, making the first element a relatively straightforward one to prove when it comes to medical malpractice lawsuits.